-7. Enjoy the snow at Lake Mountain Alpine resort
+10. Lake Mountain Alpine resort

 Just 2 hours from Melbourne you can enjoy a day at the snow!
 Yes, that’s right, no need to pack up for a long trip, you can easily do a day trip from Melbourne.
 Lake Mountain Alpine Resort is a cross country family friendly ski resort perfect for first time snow-goers.
 Try out their three toboggan runs, try out their cross country skiing, or take a ski or snowboard lesson.

 Have no gear?
 No worries, at Lake Mountain you can hire everything you need including jackets, boots, shoes, toboggans, and even skis or snowboards for adults and kids.

 Enter into a colourful new world of lotus and waterlilies at the Blue Lotus Water Garden in the stunning Yarra Valley.